 Plus-size Fashion Week Africa (PFWA), is a first of its kind fashion runway show that highlights plus size models and apparels.
-The event is set to hold on 5th of August 2017 at the Main Banquet Hall of the Oriental Hotel, Victoria Island, Lagos.
+The event is set to hold on 2nd September 2017 at the Main Banquet Hall of the Oriental Hotel, Victoria Island, Lagos.
 The event will feature runway shows, exhibitions, business talks, fashion enterprise on skills acquisition as well as diet talks.

 PFWAfrica is aimed at maximising the growing focus of the plus-size fashion industry and also the promotion of the African culture.
 This maiden edition is themed: “Celebrating the real African woman”.
 It is billed to attract over 20 designers who will take the stage and exhibition booths to showcase their designs and fashion pieces specifically made for the plus sized woman.

 Asides the fashion show another major highlight of the event is the search for “Africa’s next plus-sized model”.
 Successful